X-Ray Inspection Services for Foreign Material in Food

 - Dense plastics and rubber

-Our inspection process is configured around your specific product, foreign material, and risk profile—rather than relying on broad, one-size-fits-all inspection like many in-line systems.
+Our inspection process is configured around your specific product, foreign material, and risk profile—rather than relying on broad, one-size-fits-all inspection like most in-line systems.

-X-ray inspection is effective at identifying a wide range of foreign materials in food products, including:
+X-ray inspection is effective at identifying a wide range of foreign materials in food and other products, including:

-Our inspection process is configured around your specific product, foreign material, and risk profile—rather than relying on broad, one-size-fits-all inspection like many in-line systems.
+Our inspection process is configured around your specific product, foreign material, and risk profile—rather than relying on broad, one-size-fits-all inspection like most in-line systems.

 For more details on how industry leaders are addressing foreign material contamination, take a look at our most recent Benchmark Report.